dreamxinxcode/urxvt-transparency/README.md

 # urxvt-transparency
 Shell script to toggle urxvt transparency
 # Usage
-* Replace all instances of "<USER>" with your username.
+* Replace all instances of "USER" with your username.
 * Make this script executable by running "chmod +x transparency.sh".
 * Execute the script by running "./transparency.sh".